prettydiff/wisdom/Avoiding_Trolls.md

 ---

 ## Not Trolls
-### Troll Named
+### Challenging People
-Sometimes people are falsely accused of being trolls.
-When a person provides a challenging response in conversation that challenges the status quo of value concession of the group that person may be falsely labeled a troll.
-When a person or group is made to feel little or insecure the offending individual isn't necessarily trolling simply because the offended person(s) are challenged.
-Trolling is only present when there is an attack or intentionally negative behavior.
+People who provide challenging opinions are not trolling so long as they are not deviating from the conversation at hand.
+There are some people whose only goal is to attain emotional harmony.
+When a challenging opinion is encountered it is easy for some people to view this disruption to the social norm as trolling, when it likely isn't.  **A person isn't doing anything wrong for having a difference of opinion.**  If any stated opinion alters your emotional state or provokes you to retaliate you should ignore that opinion.
+If you do retaliate then you are likely the troll.
+See the next section on *Causing Sadness* for more information.

 ### Causing Sadness
 Some people are easily offended.
 For example the mere mention of topics like *net neutrality*, *white supremacy*, or *global warming* is enough to incite bitter emotion in people.
-When a person engages in a conversation directly without any intention of attack of distraction they aren't trolling simply because you became emotional.
+When a person engages in a conversation directly without distraction they aren't trolling simply because you became emotional.
+A person's fragile emotional state is not evidence of trolling.
 More directly, **your sadness is not my problem**.
-A person's fragile emotional state is not evidence of trolling.

 If you, in your deep state of sadness and offense, respond to a person with an attack or seek to distract the person from the conversation at hand then you are a troll.
 People are allowed to disagree with you no matter how sad you become.
 Again, **your sadness is not my problem**.